 Prenuptial agreements are usually drafted by one party’s solicitor, who will then send it to the other party’s lawyers for consideration and whereupon there may be some negotiation on the terms.
 Once agreed, both parties sign the document, enabling them to achieve peace of mind.

-Our expert prenuptial solicitors have extensive experience negotiating and drafting these agreements; and of helping navigate their clients through the often emotionally difficult process of agreeing them.
+Our expert prenuptial and postnuptial solicitors have extensive experience negotiating and drafting these agreements; and of helping navigate their clients through the often emotionally difficult process of agreeing them.

 In cases where they are unfair to clients or leave a party in real need, we are also expert in challenging the provisions made in these agreements in any future divorce.